clairemerot/physalia_adaptation_course/05_day5/readme.md

 ```

 ####  Enrichment test
-First we need to know which genes were in our pool of analysis, in other words, which genes are nearby a SNP covered by a RAD loci.
+First we need to know which genes were in our pool of analysis or, in other words, which genes are nearby a SNP covered by a RAD locus.
 This will be a subset of all the genes presents in the transcriptome/genome since we did a reduced-representation sequencing.
-Note that for whole genome you may be in the same situation if because of coverage, quality or whatever reason we have genes not covered by SNPs (after filtration)
+Note that for whole genome you may be in the same situation if because of coverage, quality or whatever reason we have genes not covered by SNPs (after filtering)

 ```
 #upload transcript intersecting with snps